What happened that day?

 The fire that swept through Ward 5 of the Seacliff Mental Hospital killed 37 female patients.
 Most of the windows in the ward were locked and could only be opened by a key from inside.

-That fateful evening Ward 5 held 39 women patients who had been locked into either single rooms or the 20-bed dormitory.
-During the Second World War there was a nationwide shortage of nurses; that night there was no nurse on duty.
-Checks were made on Ward 5 by staff from other wards every hour.
+That fateful evening Ward 5 held 39 women patients who had been locked into single rooms or the 20-bed dormitory.
+During the Second World War there was a nationwide shortage of nurses; that night there was no nurse on duty, although Ward 5 was checked by staff from other wards every hour.
 Around 9.45 p.m. a male attendant noticed the fire and raised the alarm.
 He then ran to the small hospital fire station and dragged the fire hoses and reels to a fire hydrant near Ward 5.

 A commission of inquiry followed.
 While the cause of the fire was never determined, the wooden building housing Ward 5 was roundly condemned.
 There was little hope of preventing fire spreading once it had broken out.
 While newer parts of Seacliff had been fitted with automatic fire alarms, in Ward 5 the alarm could only be raised by unlocking a cabinet and pushing a button.